MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Dr Scott J Turner

-Dr Turner FRACS (Fellow of the Royal Australasian College of Surgeons – Plastic Surgery) is a Sydney Plastic Surgeon with clinics in the Eastern Suburbs at Double Bay and Northern Beaches at Manly.
+Dr Turner FRACS (Fellow of the Royal Australasian College of Surgeons – Plastic Surgery) is a Specialist Plastic Surgeon with clinics in Sydney (Manly & Bondi Junction), Brisbane and Canberra.

 Request a consultation